Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Introduction

-In this work, we strive to achieve benign forgetting, \ie, the selective removal of specific knowledge without degrading unrelated capabilities.
-We propose the Sculpted Memory Forgetting Adapter (SMFA) to achieve this.
+To achieve benign memory forgetting, we propose the Sculpted Memory Forgetting Adapter (SMFA).
 The root cause of degraded image understanding lies in the over-generalization of the unlearning process, which unintentionally extends forgetting beyond the targeted scope.
 SMFA addresses this by suppressing undesirable generalization while ensuring effective unlearning.
 Specifically, we first fine-tune the MLLM on privacy-sensitive data using refusal labels, obtaining a Memory Forgetting Adapter (MFA).
 Although effective in enforcing refusals, the MFA risks propagating forgetting effects to unrelated knowledge due to the strong generalization ability of MLLMs.
 To counter this, we introduce a retaining anchor, trained on a small set of knowledge that must be preserved.
 The anchor defines a weight update direction that reinforces the model’s retention capacity.
 By identifying and masking conflicting weights between the MFA and the retaining anchor, SMFA suppresses harmful forgetting while requiring only a small amount of retained knowledge.
 This makes the framework both efficient and robust for practical unlearning.
 As shown in Fig.~\ref{fig:intro}(b), SMFA achieves strong unlearning performance while preserving image understanding to the greatest extent possible.

-Finally, to enable a rigorous and comprehensive evaluation, we introduce the Selective Multimodal Large Language Model Unlearning Benchmark (S-MLLMUn Bench).
-Unlike prior benchmarks~\cite{liu2024protecting,dontsov2024clear}, which extend textual memorization tasks to multimodal settings, S-MLLMUn Bench adopts a dual structure: for each image, it jointly constructs image-memory data (sensitive knowledge to be forgotten) and image-understanding data (fundamental capabilities to be preserved).
-This design ensures that unlearning methods are evaluated not only on their ability to erase privacy-sensitive multimodal knowledge but also on their capacity to retain essential visual understanding.
-By capturing this crucial trade-off, S-MLLMUn Bench establishes a more stringent and realistic evaluation protocol, advancing the study of selective unlearning in MLLMs.

-Our contributions are summarized as follows: \begin{itemize} \item We propose benign forgetting as the objective for selective unlearning in MLLMs.
+Our contributions are summarized as follows: \begin{itemize} \item We conceptualize \textbf{benign memory forgetting} as the rigorous standard for the task of selective unlearning in MLLMs, demanding precise knowledge erasure without foundational degradation.
 To evaluate this, we introduce S-MLLMUn Bench, the first benchmark to assess how well unlearning methods remove specific knowledge while preserving general visual understanding abilities.